elenderg/PAL-1000/instruções de compilação.md

 In this case, don't uncomment the whole routine.
 Uncomment only the header, and add the "abort" line you see above.
 Note the two periods in the abort message, one inside and one outside the string.
 Leave the rest blue.

 Isn't it handy to be able to see, at a glance, which parts of the program are commented, and which parts are not?
-Now that's `a proper use of color-coding.`
+Now that's A proper use of color-coding.

 14. Time to put back the compiler record: